World Meteorological Organization

 Community infrastructure

-Beyond code hosting, FOSS projects often rely on additional community infrastructure including mailing lists, discussion forums, chat platforms (e.g. Matrix, Slack, Discourse), and documentation sites.
+Beyond code hosting, FOSS projects often rely on additional community infrastructure including mailing lists, discussion forums, chat platforms (for example: Matrix, Slack, Discourse, etc.), and documentation sites.
 When evaluating or adopting a FOSS project, the health and accessibility of these channels is a useful indicator of community activity and support.

 WMO Activities